jtheisen/moldinium/readme.md

 However, it requires that all access to trackable variables and computations are wrapped by the dependency tracking framework.
 Without some form of type creation or proxying this results in ugly application code.
-MobX, for example, uses JavaScript proxies and needs React components be wrapped by one of its framework facilities.
+MobX, for example, can use JavaScript proxies and needs React components be wrapped by one of its framework facilities.
+KnockoutJS and VueJS hide this behind their templating engines.

 This is why I created the *dynamic type creation* part of Moldinium which can bake this logic into the properties for the user and allow clean and